Mohid-Water-Modelling-System/MOHID-Lagrangian/README.md

 - Raw vtk time encoded output, directly compatible with Paraview and other standard post-processors and renderers
 - Flexible python post processor, using cross-simulation reuseable post-processing recipes, ready to be automated
 - Computation of volumetric averages and cumulative integrations, exporting the results to standard netcfd files, so you can explore the results using GIS software or publish to a thredds server
-- Production of high-quality maped plots using matplotlib and pandas, allowing for arbitrary calendar, integration types, subdomains including polygons and plot type combinations
+- Production of high-quality mapped plots and shapefiles using matplotlib and pandas, allowing for arbitrary calendar, integration types, subdomains including polygons and plot type combinations
 - Documentation on instalation, code structure, case preparation, post processing and general useage.
 Fully self contained examples to get you started
 - Pre-built windows executable
 - Cross-platform compliant, tested and deployed